The Mysterious Island (1929 film): Reception

 The film's financial failure cost MGM $878,000.

 Preservation

-Until recently only one reel with a color sequence was thought to have survived, in the collection of the UCLA Film and Television Archive.
+Until recently, only one reel with a color sequence was thought to have survived, in the collection of the UCLA Film and Television Archive.

 In 2013, Deborah Stoiber from the George Eastman House film archive visited Prague to examine the sole existing color copy of The Mysterious Island.
 The U.S. film experts, in cooperation with the Czech National Film Archive, restored the color print of The Mysterious Island.
 After the complete Technicolor print was discovered in Prague in December 2013, a new print of the film premiered at the 33rd Pordenone Silent Film Festival in October 2014.

-The film is available March 26, 2019 on MOD from Warner Archive collection, but only in an unrestored black and white print.